 What are fractional odds?

-Fractional odds are the traditional UK format, written as a pair of numbers separated by a slash (5/1, 10/3, 1/2).
-The first number shows potential profit; the second shows stake.
-A £1 winning bet at 5/1 returns £5 profit plus your original £1 stake, so £6 total.
-Odds-against prices (where the first number is larger than the second, like 5/1) indicate the outcome is considered less likely than the other side of the market.
-Odds-on prices (like 1/2 or 2/5) indicate the outcome is considered more likely and pay less than even money.
-UK racing, football outrights, and traditional retail coupons still use fractional odds as standard; decimal odds are more common on online sportsbooks and on the betting exchanges.
+Odds-against prices (first number bigger, like 5/1) mean the outcome is considered less likely than the other side of the market.
+Odds-on prices (like 1/2 or 2/5) mean it's considered more likely and pay less than even money.
+UK racing, football outrights, and traditional retail coupons still use fractional odds as standard.
+Decimal is more common on online sportsbooks and on the betting exchanges.

 What are decimal odds?